-Greg Garrabrants is President and CEO of Axos Bank, a federally chartered savings institution with over $14.4 billion in assets.
+Greg Garrabrants is President and CEO of Axos Bank, a federally chartered savings institution with approximately $20.3 billion in assets.
 Under Greg's leadership, Axos Bank has consistently ranked as one of the highest performing banking institutions in the country – with S&P Global Market Intelligence naming Axos one of the nation's top five public thrifts for 11 years in a row.

 Prior to joining Axos Bank as President and CEO in 2007, Greg was a senior vice president and the head of corporate business development at the nation’s seventh largest thrift, focusing on entry into new business segments, mergers and acquisitions, joint ventures, and strategic alliances.